Other stories filed under News

 *Editor’s note: La Voz has removed the names of the three senators implicated by Brandi Madison.

-A DASB senator on Wednesday, June 6 denounced the senate president and three other senators for sending sexually explicit material and profanity through a DASB senate business group chat.
+A DASB senator on Wednesday, June 6 denounced the senate president and three other senators for sending unprofessional material and profanity through a DASB senate business group chat.
 The senate also unanimously approved a resolution of no confidence in the current chancellor of California Community Colleges, Eloy Ortiz Oakley, presented by the Academic Senate.

 Brandi Madison, 47, environmental science major, implicated the DASB president, two senate chairs and one senator, in alleged misuse of the group chat that is supposed to be “used for business,” according to Madison.
 “It is not used to talk about sexually explicit things.”